reveng007/My-Learning-Journey-to-Windows-Low-Level-Detection-Engineering/README.md

 ## My Kernel Debugging setup for windows 11 VM:
 1. Blog: https://trainsec.net/library/windows-internals/kernel-debugging-windows-vms-a-practical-walk-through/
+    - Run Windbg is admin.
+    - Use target machine ip address in windbg while attaching to target VM, else not working for me, atleast.
 2. To turn off Secure Boot in VirtualBox: https://medium.com/@ahmadshamius2/setting-up-windows-vms-for-debugging-61d3d53b130d

 Will Keep on Adding more!!!